-Inputs - data Annual emissions data can be sourced and estimated from direct disclosure of buildings' energy-related emissions or energy performance; or public database on buildings emissions or energy performance.
-When using buildings' energy performance data, emissions factors are required to convert energy (i.e., for heat and electricity) use into emissions.
-Mechanics Inputs - pathways Science-based targets are based on a global sectoral decarbonization pathway in line with keeping global warming well-below 2°C. Targets set using regional pathways will be assessed against global pathways.
-Attribution approach Emissions associated with real estate investments should be attributed proportionally to the financial institutions based on the ratio between the outstanding amount versus the total property value at time of origination. ^a Outputs The output will be an emission intensity target (per gross floor area) at the portfolio level.
+Inputs - pathways Science-based targets are based on a global sectoral decarbonization pathway in line with keeping global warming well-below 2°C. Targets set using regional pathways will be assessed against global pathways.
+Targets set using regional pathways can be accepted if they are equally or more ambitious than targets set using global pathways.
+Attribution approach Emissions associated with real estate loans and investments should be attributed proportionally to the financial institutions based on the ratio between the outstanding amount versus the total property value at time of origination. ^a When CRE is fully financed by an asset owner, 100% of the building's emissions are attributed to the asset owner.
+When CRE is jointly financed by a group of asset owners, the attribution is based on the share invested by each asset owner. ^a Outputs The output will be an emission intensity target (per gross floor area) at the portfolio level.
 Example: Financial Institution A commits to reduce its real estate portfolio GHG emissions intensity with% per m2 by 2030 from a 2017 base year.
 Portfolio weighting Targets are not weighted within portfolios with targets on other asset classes.

-This methodology covers science-based targets for the portfolios of financial institutions consisting of real estate investment.
-Real estate investments are defined as the allocation of capital for partial or full ownership of property, real estate investment groups, real estate trading, real estate investment trust (REIT), etc. Both residential and service buildings under real estate investment are included in this methodology.
+This methodology covers science-based targets for the portfolios of financial institutions consisting of real estate loans and investments.
+Real estate loans and investments are defined as the allocation of capital to finance the purchase of a property with a commercial purpose, including real estate investment trust (REIT), etc. Both residential and service buildings under real estate loans and investments are included in this methodology.
 Residential buildings refer to private dwellings such as apartments and houses, whereas service buildings include properties related to trade, finance, retail, public administration, health, food and lodging, education, and commercial services (IEA 2013).

 This methodology presents a sector-based approach to set a science-based target for scope 3, category 15 (investment) emissions for financial institutions.
-When accounting for the financed emissions of real estate investment portfolio, these emissions are based on the energy-related emissions of the buildings, covering:
+When accounting for the financed emissions of real estate loan and investment portfolio, these emissions are based on the energy-related emissions of the buildings, and the energy consumptions of the tenants (often accounted under scope 3):

-• Direct emissions from on-site fuel combustion for space heating, water heating, cooking purposes in the full building; and

-• Indirect emissions from purchased energy (electricity, steam, heat, and cooling) for space heating, water heating, space cooling, lighting, cooking, appliances, and miscellaneous equipment.
+- Direct emissions from on-site fuel combustion for space heating, water heating, cooking purposes in the full building; and - Indirect emissions from purchased energy (electricity, steam, heat, and cooling) for space heating, water heating, space cooling, lighting, cooking, appliances, and miscellaneous equipment.
 These indirect emissions include energy use by tenants.

 The embodied emissions of the buildings' materials are not currently included due to high data uncertainty.
+Therefore, this method is not applicable to construction or rehabilitation of properties.
 It is recognized, though, that as new buildings become more energy efficient, these emissions could become a sizable portion of buildings' life-cycle emissions (e.g., emissions from materials and construction could range from 35 to 51 percent depending on the building type) (RICS 2017).
 When robust approaches and data to measure buildings' embodied emissions are developed, the target setting for real estate could expand its coverage to include these emissions.